 Edeline: Oh this is too much for my ears.
 I’m only eighteen years you know!

-The female Half Elf seemed concerned about the current situation.
+The female Half-Elf seemed concerned about the current situation.
 It seemed like she had a particular talent for strategy, judging by how she was studying the map of Greenest and the pieces above it.
-Since the subject was not of top priority, she interrupted the conversations all around her and asked to Nighthill.
+Since the subject was not of top priority, she interrupted the conversations all around her and asked Nighthill.

 Zhiris: Is there any way that we can get out of the keep without facing the forces that surround it?